SlaviXG/mqtt_system_governor/README.md

 ### [operator] Section

 - **registration_timeout**: The time (in seconds) to wait for clients to register.
 Default is `5`.
 - **enable_pipeline_mode**: Boolean option to enable or disable pipeline mode.
 If `True`, the defined pipelines will be executed in order.
-Default is `True`.
+Default is `False`.
 - **enable_realtime_mode**: Boolean option to enable or disable real-time mode.
 If `True`, commands can be sent to clients in real-time via the terminal.
 Default is `True`.
 - **jsonify**: Boolean option to enable or disable JSON formatting of messages.
 If `True`, messages will be formatted as JSON.
 Default is `True`.
 - **colorlog**: Boolean option to enable or disable color logging in the terminal.
 If `True`, logs will be colored for better readability.
-Default is `True`.
+Default is `False`.
 - **save_feedback**: Boolean option to enable or disable saving feedback to a file.
 If `True`, feedback from clients will be saved to the specified feedback file.
 Default is `True`.
 - **feedback_file**: The name of the file where feedback will be saved.
 Default is `feedback.txt`.
+- **receive_commands**: Boolean option to receive commands from the program that implements BaseCommander.
+Default is `True`.

 ### [commander] Section
 **jsonify**: Boolean option to enable or disable JSON formatting of messages.
 If True, messages will be formatted as JSON.
 Default is True.